A very simple way to accomplish a very important taskRead more

 What to consider when buying long-term care insurance

-In addition to your health and age, the type and amount of coverage you get will impact your premium.
+In addition to your health and age, the type and amount of long term care coverage you get will impact your premium.
 So you need to be familiar with the common features of a policy.

 - Benefit amount: This reflects the maximum amount the policy will pay out on a daily or monthly basis.
 A typical plan would pay $3,500 to $5,000 a month in benefits, Dona says.
 However, it’s important to get an idea what the cost of care is where you live when deciding the benefit amount you want.
 Also consider whether you want a policy that will cover some or all of the cost of care.
 The higher the benefit, the more expensive the policy will be.

 - Benefit period: This is the maximum number of years a policy will provide benefits.
 The average is three, and the maximum is eight years, Dona says.